alaamer12/TeamUp/docs/BACK_DEPLOYMENT.md

 1. Log in to your Supabase dashboard
 2. Go to the SQL Editor
-3. Paste the contents of `server/supabase_migration.sql`
+3. Paste the contents of `server/migrations/v1.sql`
 4. Run the script

+The migration script will:
+- Create the `requests` table for storing team requests
+- Create the `team_members` table for storing team member requirements
+- Set up appropriate Row Level Security (RLS) policies

 ## Verifying the Deployment